kubesphere/website/content/en/docs/devops-user-guide/understand-and-manage-devops-projects/role-and-member-management.md

 weight: 11130
 ---

 This guide demonstrates how to manage roles and members in your DevOps project.
-For more information about KubeSphere roles, see Overview of Role Management.

 In DevOps project scope, you can grant the following resources' permissions to a role: